EdemGold/Nutshell-Machine-Learning/Machine_Learning_Concepts/Data_Preparation/Feature Importance/README.md

-# Data Preparation
+# Feature Importance

-This folder contains techniques preparing your data for usage in Machine Learning models.

-It talks about data preparation  techniques like:

-- Binarization
-- Mean Removal
-- Scaling
-- Normalization
-- Label encoding

-It also contaisna  seperate folder for feature Importance
+This folder contains information on how to rank feature based on their importance using different Machine Learning Algorithms, amd also shows shows feature importance can affect a demo in real time.

-## Packages Nedded
+## Packages Needed
 - scikit-learn
 - jupyter notebook
 - XGBoost
+- matplotlib

 ## Installing these Packages
 - scikit-learn: